Incident Investigation, Program Failure, and Corrective Action Case Lab

 Fact Gathering

 A good investigation is timely, factual, and respectful.
 Interview the injured worker when appropriate, the carpenter, witnesses below, foremen, and the superintendent.
-Ask what task was happening, what changed, what controls were expected, what training was received, who inspected the area, and whether similar conditions existed elsewhere.
-Avoid questions that signal blame, such as why were you careless.
-Ask what made the event possible.
+Ask what task was happening, what changed, what controls were expected, what training occurred, who inspected, and whether similar conditions exist elsewhere.
+Avoid blame-signaling questions; ask what made the event possible.

 Collect evidence: